PTsolvers/Chmy.jl/docs/src/concepts/kernels.md

 ```

 To launch the kernel on GPU devices, one could simply define `A` as `CuArray`, `ROCArray` or `oneArray` as detailed in the section ["launching kernel on the backend"](https://juliagpu.github.io/KernelAbstractions.jl/stable/quickstart/#Launching-kernel-on-the-backend).
 More fine-grained memory access is available using the `@index` macro as described [here](https://juliagpu.github.io/KernelAbstractions.jl/stable/api/#KernelAbstractions.@index).

-!!! info "Kernel Synchronization"
-    In previous section about [task-based parallelism](workers.md), we have mentioned and showed the advantages of asynchronous execution.
-When it comes to using both CPU and GPU, it appears natural that by default kernel launches are asynchronous.
-Therefore, in [KernelAbstactions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl), one also needs to explicitly use `synchronize(backend)` function to wait on a series of kernel launches.

 ### Thread Indexing